electron-userland/electron-builder/docs/multi-platform-build.md

 To build Linux or Windows on any platform.
 You cannot build for Windows using Docker if you have native dependencies and native dependency doesn't use [prebuild](https://www.npmjs.com/package/prebuild).

+See example Docker usage on a CI server in the [sample .travis.yml](https://github.com/develar/onshape-desktop-shell/blob/master/.travis.yml).

+### Build Electron App using Docker on a Local Machine

 1. Run docker container:

    ```sh